 PyCave is available on PyPi and can simply be installed as follows:

 A simple guide is available in the documentation.

 In order to demonstrate the potential of PyCave, we compared the runtime of PyCave both on CPU and GPU against the runtime of Sklearn's Gaussian Mixture Model.

 We train on 100k 128-dimensional datapoints sampled from a "ground truth" GMM with 512 components.
 PyCave's GMM and Sklearn should then minimize the negative log-likelihood (NLL) of the data.
-While PyCave's GMM worked well with random initialization, Sklearn required (a single-pass) K-Means initialization to yield useful results.
-In both cases, the GMM converged when the per-datapoint NLL was below 1e-7.
+For our GMM, convergence was reached when converging on a per-datapoint NLL of 0.01.
+For Sklearn, we had to set it to 1e-5.
+Initialization was random instead of K-Means initialization as K-Means needs to be run via Sklearn, hence on the CPU.

 By moving to PyCave's GPU implementation of GMMs, you can therefore expects speedups by a factor of hundreds.

 For huge datasets, PyCave's GMM also supports mini-batch training on a GPU.
 We run PyCave's GMM on the same kind of data as described above, yet on 100 million instead of 100k datapoints.
 We use a batch size of 750k to train on a GPU.

 As can be observed, the GMM training scales almost linearly with the number of datapoints (0.35s from the table above times 1,000).

 We ran the benchmark on 8 Cores of an Intel Xeon E5-2630 with 2.2 GHz and a single GeForce GTX 1080 GPU with 11 GB of memory.

 Release history Release notifications | RSS feed